 In this part of the article we take a look at some application titles that might give you an idea as to where to start with:

-- Maps4Me – an application that helps people navigate through the city and on interstate highways, it appeals to the personal benefit that a user receives: user friendly interactive maps that take the hustle out of the travelling.
+- Maps4Me – an application that helps people navigate through the city and on interstate highways, it appeals to the personal benefit that a user receives: user-friendly interactive maps that take the hustle out of the traveling.

 - EasyUp helps people upload their photos for use in messengers quickly and painlessly.
 It describes its function very accurately and explains how it can be helpful.